 2013 USA Summer Program Dates & Locations

-WaNIC Summer Academy registration begins on May 1st!
+WaNIC Summer Academy registration is open!
 You can select from a variety of classes including Culinary Creations, Dynamic DNA, Health Careers, Rock You Ride Mobile Electronics and DigiPen!
 For more information and description of the classes click here.
 The cost is $50 and you can earn credit!
 Sign up online at www.wanic.org.

 DigiPen ProjectFUN offers a range of two-week Summer Workshops for grades 8th - 12th in the following subject areas: Video Game Programming, Game Design, Fine Arts and Animation, and Engineering.
 The Pre-College Program for grads 10th -12th offers four week programs that earn college credits in Game Programming, Game Design, or Game Art.
 Attend a free Summer Workshops Preview Day Event in April to learn more and get a hands-on experience!
 RSVP online.

 SUMMER INSTITUTE FOR MATHEMATICS AT THE UNIVERSITY OF WASHINGTON - June 30 - August 9th.
 This FREE program includes six intensive two-week courses taught by university professors.
 A selected group of motivated high school students with have ample opportunities to acquire a full appreciation of the nature of mathematics.
 Students must be 14 by March 1, 2014,complete three years of high school mathematics—including algebra, geometry, and trigonometry—by June 2014 and not be a high school graduate on arrival.
 For more information click here.
 Application available online .The application deadline is February 1, 2014, but late applications will be considered on a space-available basis.